What is Usher syndrome?

 Usher syndrome occurs because of the genes you inherit.
 At this time, there is no way to prevent it.

 Genetic testing can determine if you and your partner both carry the gene.
 A genetic counselor can help you understand the risks of passing the gene to your child, especially if hearing loss runs in your family.

 Outlook / Prognosis

 What is the prognosis (outlook) for people with Usher syndrome?

-What should I ask my doctor?
+What questions should I ask my doctor?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy